Effects of entanglement on vortex dynamics in the hydrodynamic representation of quantum mechanics

-Here, we discuss nonlinear effects on the vortex dynamics in the entangled states.
-Note now that the terminology of vortex dynamics means the equations of motion for the vortex coordinates and they are obtained by using the Euler-Lagrange equations calculated from the reduced Lagrangian.
-To analyze the vortex-vortex dynamics, calculating the Euler-Lagrange equations for the vortex variables $X_1$, $Y_1$, $X_2$, and $Y_2$, we, however, can find that they become very complicated nonlinear.
-On the other hand, if $\lambda=0$, then they turn out to be simply linear, especially to behave like a harmonic oscillator.
-From the above discussion, we can find that entanglement can lead to nonlinear vortex-vortex dynamics.
+Let us discuss the effects of entanglement on the vortex dynamics.
+In the first place, the terminology of vortex dynamics here means the equations of motion for the vortex coordinates $X_1$, $Y_1$, $X_2$, and $Y_2$.
+The equations of motion are obtained by using the Euler-Lagrange equations calculated from the reduced Lagrangian.
+Indeed, if the wavefunction ansatz (\ref{WV22}) is entangled [i.e., $\lambda \neq 0$], we can find that the Euler-Lagrange equations become highly complicated nonlinear.
+On the other hand, if the ansatz is not entangled [i.e., $\lambda=0$], the Euler-Lagrange equations turn out to be simply linear, especially to behave like a harmonic oscillator.
+Hence, we can naturally indicate that entanglement can generate nonlinear effects on vortex dynamics.

-A different way of understanding this nonlinearity is to move on to the Hamiltonian formalism.
+Another way to understand such nonlinear effects is to use the Hamiltonian formalism.
 With the help of the Legendre transformation, the reduced Hamiltonian for the vortex coordinates is written as